 - Get an opportunity to become research apprentices with faculty and upper-level undergraduate

 and graduate students- a rare opportunity for transfer students!

 - Build community with other students who have similar interests in science, technology,

 - Students in L.E.A.R.N. will take two courses together: Introduction to Research I (fall semester) and Undergraduate Research in the Discipline (spring semester).
 These courses will prepare and support students in their research

-- Work closely with a peer, upper- and graduate-level mentors throughout your first
+- Work closely with a peer, upper- and graduate-level mentors throughout your time in

-- Work closely with a first-year academic advisor and L.E.A.R.N.™ faculty & staff.
+- Work closely with an academic advisor and L.E.A.R.N.™ faculty & staff.

 - Make lasting improvements in your academic achievement.

 - Develop strong critical thinking and problem-solving skills, which help you market